diaozheng999/ppx-react-native/README.md

 ### Interaction with `%style`

-This PR also allows for `%style` extension to be used within a `%%stylesheet` extension as such:
+This package also allows for `%style` extension to be used within a `%%stylesheet` extension as such:
 ```rescript
 %%stylesheet(let style = {
   main: %style({ flex: 1. }),